fahimfiroz42/fahimfiroz42/README.md

 ###

-<p align="left">Currently I am working a Ecommerce project.
+<p align="left">Currently I am working in a Ecommerce project.
 This project is for selling shoes and accessories.</p>

 ###